Mulla Effendi

-Mulla Effendi was born into a respected and intellectual family of Islamic scholars who settled in Erbil in the 16th century and spent most of their life learning and teaching Islamic studies at the Great Mosque at the Citadel of Erbil.
-His family was well known for their piety and learning and influential throughout Kurdistan for hundred years before him.
+Mulla Effendi was born into a respected and intellectual family of Islamic scholars who settled in Erbil in the 16th century.
+He spent most of their life learning and teaching Islamic studies at the Great Mosque at the Citadel of Erbil.
+His family was well known for their piety and learning and influential throughout Kurdistan for a hundred years before him.